 I. Was.
 So.
 Excited.

 What curriculum should I use?
 (I bought KONOS and timeline figures and a gazillion Usborne books.)
 How should we schedule our days?
-(I bought Managers of Their Homes and carefully scheduled every moment of our days and then proceeded to never once use the schedule.)
+(I carefully scheduled every moment of our days and then proceeded to never once use the schedule.)
 I made lesson plans and felt organized and believed that my kids were going to get the best education ever.
-And honestly, we had great fun with some of the activities – but none of it was better than what we could have done by just living and playing.
+And honestly, we had great fun with some of the activities - but none of it was better than what we could have done by just living and playing.

 - Go for a walk.
 Listen to your child and enjoy seeing the world from her perspective.